nkprasad12/morcus-net/src/morceus/README.md

 ### Improvements

-- Morpheus only returns `dative` as an option for supine, though typically grammar books call it `ablative`
 - Morpheus doesn't ever say anything is `locative`
 - Morpheus doesn't have some of the orthographic variants in Lewis and Short (for example, `canaba` is there but not `cannaba`)
 - Morpheus probably doesn't have some of the entries that I split